NTU-CNAD-Group3/k8s/README.md

 ### Google Cloud

-> [!WARNING]
-> GCP environment haven't completely setup yet.
-Please use the dev environment for development and testing.
+We use github actions to deploy the services to GKE.
+The deployment process is automated and will be triggered on every push to the `main` branch.
+The deployment process will build the docker images, push them to the GCP artifact registry, and rollout the changes to the GKE cluster.

-1. connect to GCP
+- connect to GCP

 ```bash
 gcloud auth login
 gcloud components install gke-gcloud-auth-plugin
 ```

-2. add GKE credentials
+- add GKE credentials

 ```bash
 gcloud container clusters get-credentials cnad-prod-gke --zone asia-east1-a --project cnad-group3